LavlyRantissa/ApacheCloudStack_02/README.md

 service nfs-kernel-server restart
 ```

+> Port pinning here ensures compatibility with firewalls and consistent behavior across system reboots.

+---

 ## Configure Cloudstack Host with KVM Hypervisor

+KVM (Kernel-based Virtual Machine) is a native Linux hypervisor.
+Libvirt is the management layer, and `cloudstack-agent` serves as the communication bridge between CloudStack and libvirt.

 ```bash
 apt install qemu-kvm cloudstack-agent -y
 ```

 ### Configure KVM Virtualization Management

+By default, libvirt listens only on UNIX sockets for local clients.
+We reconfigure it to listen over TCP so that CloudStack's management server can communicate with KVM remotely, even though in our case they reside on the same machine.

 ```
 sed -i.bak 's/^\(LIBVIRTD_ARGS=\).*/\1"--listen"/' /etc/default/libvirtd